 COVID-19 CLUSTER ACTION INITIATIVE:

--Indoor dining in New York City has resumed at 25 percent capacity, subject to state guidance.
-Beginning Friday, February 26, the indoor dining capacity limit will raise to 35 percent.
+-Indoor dining in New York City is currently permitted at 50 percent capacity, subject to state guidance.